 - You think you did something right, and I think you did it wrong.

 If you discover a clerical error, tell me immediately.
 The following Statute of Limitations will apply: You have one week from the day any graded assignment or test is returned to you to appeal the grade you received.
 After one week, I will assume that you believe the grade you got is the correct one.
 After one week, grades are unchangeable, fixed, and permanen

 are entitled to appropriate accommodations.
 This course meets the requirements set forth in the accessibility checklist and universal design grid provided by Special Services.
 The Web pages, video presentations, textbooks and class materials used in this course are accessible to students with disabilities.
 If you have specific disabilities requiring accommodations, let your instructor know the first 10 days of the semester so that your learning needs may be met and for referral to the Special Services office where documentation of your disability will be provided to receive services and accommodations.
 The Special Services Office is in Student Services Center, Room 113.

 Any exceptions to the above statements will be considered individually & only if you approach me about the proposed exception at least a week in advance.

 This is an on online - distance educational course.

 The first blackboard announcement will consisely summarize the three key steps in completing the class.
 The assignment page provides a detailed course guide.
 At the start of the course the three step summary will be sent to your Saddleback e-mail address.
 Complete all assignments in the order they are listed.

 Regular effective contact between the Professor and student is required for success.
 This class we will have weekly webcasts, blackboard threaded discussion boards, and frequent emails (several per week).
-Since this is also a hybrid class, we will also have weekly in-class session.
 When required actual phone calls will be made.
 Note instructor does have office hours and blackboard provides 24/7 access to illuminate webcasting software.

 For specific additional help: blackboard, login and/or general. -